Our Work

 Group members have also helped in the development of the Convention on International Trade in Endangered Species (CITES) system for Monitoring the Illegal Killing of Elephants (MIKE) and The Elephant Trade Information System (ETIS) .

-In addition, the AsESG assisted in facilitation and technical preparation for the First Asian Elephant Range States’ Meeting in January 2006 and the Second Asian Elephant Range States Meeting in April 2017.
+In addition, the AsESG assists in facilitation and technical preparation for the First Asian Elephant Range States’ Meetings of government representatives.
 It has also prepared various guidelines and resource materials including a review of human–elephant conflict mitigation practices in Asia and other related documents.

 Future